 - Protect.
 This step covers risk assessment, prevention process and technology, operational exercises for incident management, training and guidance, and vulnerability management.

 - Sustain.
-The final step of the framework includes program and project management, as well as security administration
+The final step of the framework includes program and project management, as well as security administration.

-So, which framework should you choose?
+Which framework should you choose?
 Should you choose one framework in its entirety, or should you choose part of one and combine it with parts of another framework for an a la carte kind of incident response?

 When considering whether to adopt a framework as is or build your own, here are some things to think about.

 Perhaps you do business outside of the U.S. in Europe or the Middle East.
 In that case, you should look at ISO/IEC 27035-1 because the ISO/IEC 27000 family of security standards is almost universally adopted in these regions.
-Or, you might choose to go with the ISO/IEC 27000 family of standards to integrate security more easily into other business functions.
+Or you might choose to go with the ISO/IEC 27000 family of standards to integrate security more easily into other business functions.

-Other than these considerations, it's difficult to recommend one computer security incident response framework over another.
+Other than these considerations, it's difficult to recommend one incident response framework over another.
 The bottom line is that a framework provides a structure that underlays and supports incident response operations.
 No matter which framework your organization chooses, the incident response operational plan -- not the framework itself -- is what your organization is going to use to protect itself and guide its incident management activities to discover and contain breaches.

 David Geer writes about security and enterprise technology for international trade and business publications.

 Peter Sullivan began his career in network operations, information security and incident response 20 years ago with the U.S. Army.
 Sullivan has been a visiting scientist at the Software Engineering Institute at Carnegie Mellon University, where he taught courses in risk management, information security and assurance, computer security incident response and digital forensics.